PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-16 16:50:30
+Last updated: 2024-04-16 16:51:08
-Random Quote: A wolf is not a kraken.
-What the kraken grasps it does not lose, be it longship or leviathan.  -  Victarion Greyjoy
+Random Quote: A good lord comforts and protects the weak and helpless.  -  Maester Luwin